noulmon/text_saver_admaren/README.md

     ```python manage.py collectstatic```

- 4. To login to admin panel, we have to create a superuser:
+ 4. To login to admin panel, we have to create a superuser(input email and password):

     ```python manage.py createsuperuser```